 3.5 Measures

-Outcome: The primary outcome is a major cardiovascular event (acute coronary syndromes and stroke).
-Cases of acute coronary syndromes are defined in the presence of any of the ICD-10 codes in primary or secondary position for unstable angina, acute ST-elevation myocardial infarction, acute non-ST-elevation myocardial infarction, or unspecified myocardial infarction; or any of the CPT codes for coronary revascularization procedures are in among hospitalization claims, as explained in the code lists of outcomes and covariates Conditions mimicking stroke will be excluded if any of the listed ICD-10 or ICD-O-3 codes in primary or secondary among hospitalization claims are co-occurring within a window of less or more than 30 days with a stroke diagnosis code is present (table 1).
+Outcome: The primary outcome is a major cardiovascular event defined as an acute coronary syndromes or stroke.
+Cases of acute coronary syndromes are defined in the presence of any of the ICD-10 codes for unstable angina, acute ST-elevation myocardial infarction, acute non-ST-elevation myocardial infarction, or unspecified myocardial infarction (Table 1), or any of the CPT codes for coronary revascularization procedures (Table 2).
+Stroke diagnoses will be disregarded if a condition mimicking a stroke (Table 1) is co-occurring within less than 30 days before and 30 days after a stroke diagnosis.

 Exposures: The primary exposure is an ICD-10 diagnosis of PTSD (F43.1).
 The secondary exposure is an ICD-10 diagnosis of a major depressive disorder (F32, F33, F34.1).
 Exposure variables will be defined as time-varying variables.
 Persons will be considered “exposed” from the date of their first diagnosis onwards.